OasisLMF/GenerateDocs/src/sections/ODS.rst

 * :doc:`../../sections/OED`
 * :doc:`../../sections/ORD`

-The Open Data Standard (OED) refers to the standard format for exposure data going into the models and the Open Results Data (ORD) refers to the standardised model outputs.
+Open Exposure Data (OED) refers to the standard format for exposure data going into the models and Open Results Data (ORD) refers to the standardised model outputs.
 They are both designed to assist with overcoming interoperability problems current in the catastrophe modelling community.